 But first, let’s look at why it’s important to improve your conversation skills.

 Why Is It Important to Improve Your Conversation Skills?

-Having a conversation is just one form of communication, and it takes some skills because having a conversation is often spontaneous and informal–meaning you need to be able to think on your feet.
+Having a conversation is just one form of communication, and it takes some skills and knowledge about the elements of communication because having a conversation is often spontaneous and informal–meaning you need to be able to think on your feet.
 But because being a good conversationalist can make such a huge impact on your life, this is definitely a skill you want to work on.